timvisee/ffsend/README.md

 > Securely and easily share files from the command line.
 > A fully featured [Firefox Send][send] client.

-This tool makes it easy to share your files securely from the command line with a shareable link for files up to 2GB.
-Files are shared through [Mozillas][mozilla] [Send][send] service.
-Others may download your files with this tool, or through their webbrowser.
+Securely and easily share files from the command line through a safe, private and encrypted link using a single simple command.

-Encryption is done on the client, and keys are never shared with the remote host.
-An optional password may be specified, and a default file lifetime of 1 (up to 20) download or 24 hours is enforced.
-This provides a secure bases to share your files.
-Read more about security here.
-TODO HERE
+Files are shared with [Mozillas][mozilla] [Send][send] service and may be up to 2GB.
+Others are able to download these files with this tool, or through their webbrowser.

-The public [Send][send] service that is used as default host is provided by [Mozilla][mozilla].
+All files are always encrypted on the client, and secrets are never shared with the remote host.
+An optional password may be specified, and a default file lifetime of 1 (up to 20) download or 24 hours is enforced to ensure your stuff does not remain online forever.
-This application is not affiliated with [Mozilla][mozilla], [Firefox][firefox] or [Firefox Send][send].
+This provides a secure platform to share your files.

-_Note: this tool is currently in the alpha phase_
+Find out more about security [here](#security).

 - [Features](#features)
 - [Requirements](#requirements)